MarlinFirmware/MarlinDocumentation/_features/probe_temp_compensation.md

 ## Manual calibration process
 The extruder (and perhaps the bed) must be calibrated manually.
 Here is a potential process:
  - Record the Probe Z Offset (call it `V0`).
- - Set the extruder (or bed) temperature and wait for it to stabilise.
+ - Set the extruder (or bed) temperature and wait for it to stabilize.
  - Use the Z Probe Wizard to get a new value for the Probe Z Offset (call it `V1`).
  - Use [`M871`](/docs/gcode/M871.html) to set the value `V0 - V1`.
  - Repeat with the next temperature...